DarkEmperium/darkemperium.github.io/README.md

 ## 🎯 <i>About This Website</i>

-This website serves as my digital portfolio and personal space where I share:
+*This website serves as my digital portfolio and personal space where I share :*
 - <i>A brief introduction about myself</i>
 - <i>Games I enjoy playing</i>
 - <i>Animes I've watched and loved</i>